embeddedkafka/embedded-kafka/README.md

 ## Utility methods

-The `EmbeddedKafka` trait provides also an utility method to publish a message to a topic:
+The `EmbeddedKafka` trait provides also some utility methods to interact with the embedded kafka, in order to set preconditions or verifications in your specs:

-        publishToKafka("topic", "message")

-At the moment it's only possible to publish a message as a `String`.
-There's no utility method for consuming, but this will be part of a next release.
+        def publishToKafka(topic: String, message: String): Unit

+        def consumeFirstMessageFrom(topic: String): String

+For more information about how to use those method, you can either look at the Scaladocs or at the tests of this project.

 ## Badges